How This DP Filmed a Low-Budget Feature in 7 Days

 For example, we pre-lit the living room by putting a couple Apurture softbox units overhead into the ceiling, replacing all practical lights with the Apurture bulbs and placing a few tube lights in various parts of the ceilings in the room.
 That way if we were looking in one direction of the room, then we could quickly dial in the lighting via Sidus in a manner of minutes then quickly move on to shooting the next shot.

-Right now our film, Brandon’s House directed by Preston Garcia, is currently in post production.
+Right now our film, This Is Why You Listen directed by Preston Garcia, is currently in post production.
 The fact we were able to shoot a feature in seven days with only $40K was truly a learning experience for not only myself and my team but creators of the movie.

 For anyone out there trying to make their first feature film, I'd highly recommend following similar steps in order to shoot your film under budget.
 You really don't need millions of dollars to tell a compelling and rewarding story within a tight budget.
 If you have the drive and the means.
 I'm sure someone could shoot their feature with a smaller budget and in less time!